Efficient End-to-end Language Model Fine-tuning on Graphs: Conclusion

 \section{Conclusion}

-Exploring the potential of pre-trained LLMs for representation learning on TAGs has been of significant interest in recent years.
-However, it comes with significant efficiency issues in the integration of powerful LLMs and GNNs.
+Exploring the potential of pre-trained LMs for representation learning on TAGs has been of significant interest in recent years.
+However, it comes with significant efficiency issues in the integration of powerful LMs and GNNs.
 In this work, we revisit and analyze the limitations of existing approaches with a special focus on data efficiency and computation efficiency.
-To resolve these limitations, this work develops a novel and efficient LLM-GNN end-to-end fine-tuning algorithm (LEADING) that not only effectively adapts LLMs to downstream graph learning tasks with limited labeled data but also exhibits strong scalability and efficiency.
+To resolve these limitations, this work develops a novel and efficient LM-GNN end-to-end fine-tuning algorithm (LEADING) that not only effectively adapts LMs to downstream graph learning tasks with limited labeled data but also exhibits strong scalability and efficiency.
 Comprehensive experiments validate its superior prediction performance and efficiency in both low labeling ratio and high labeling ratio settings.
-The proposed algorithm provides a promising solution for the end-to-end integration of LLMs and GNNs in many impactful real-world applications.
-In the future, we will explore the integration of the proposed LEADING algorithm with existing Parameter Efficient Fine Tuning (PEFT) approaches for applications of larger scales.
+The proposed algorithm offers a promising solution for the end-to-end integrating LMs and GNNs in various impactful applications.